 Not all research writing results in complete research papers like the example here.
 Many college classes require paragraph writing instead.
 Depending on your major, you might end up writing a lot of paragraphs and very few essays!
-One option for research writing is to focus on writing strong, well-sourced PEA paragraphs instead of a research paper.
-This chapter will guide you through writing paragraphs that define a problem, issue a call for action, describe causes, describe effects, and provide solutions.
-You can also write counter-argument and refutation paragraphs if you choose,
+One option for research writing is to focus on writing strong, well-sourced academic paragraphs instead of a research paper.
+This chapter will guide you through writing paragraphs that define a problem, call for action, describe causes, describe effects, and provide solutions.

-Example: Argument-Style Research Paper
+Example Research Paper